Seravo/wp-palvelu-instance-switcher/README.md

 #WP Instance switching:

-A Wordpress plugin for switching between Wordpress instances.
+A Wordpress plugin for switching between Wordpress instances in WP-palvelu.fi